Podiatrist and Foot Doctor in Calgary

 Plantar Fasciitis

-Sometimes, as the fascia is pulled away from the bone, the body reacts by filing in the space with new bone, causing small ‘heel spurs’ as a result.
-This projection of bone can grow where the muscles of the foot attach to the bone.
+Sometimes, as the fascia is pulled away from the bone, the body fills the space with new bone, causing small ‘heel spurs.’
+This projection of bone can grow where the foot muscles attach to the bone.

-People with flat pronated feet or high arched rigid feet may be more predisposed to this injury.
-It is important to note that a painful heel may also accompany such conditions as: gout, arthritis, nerve injuries, psoriasis, heel bone abnormalities, collagen disorders or tumours.
+People with flat, pronated, or high-arched rigid feet may be more predisposed to this injury.
+It is important to note that a painful heel may also accompany gout, arthritis, nerve injuries, psoriasis, heel bone abnormalities, collagen disorders, or tumours.
 Illnesses like these and others must be diagnosed and treated separately.

 BOOK A CONSULTATION